 This handy blue card doesn’t have any red flags, but you need to know that since this cash back rewards card doesn’t tout travel rewards, points only kick in when making purchases in the United States.
 For example, when you shop at a Nordstrom in New York, it earns you rewards.
 But the purchase you made at the Nordstrom in Nova Scotia, Canada, does not.

-Citibank's competitive offer, Citi ® Double Cash Card is another no-annual-fee credit card offering cash rewards.
-This card has an across-the-board 1% cash reward, and you can earn another 1% cash reward when you pay at least the minimum balance.
+Citibank's competitive offer, Citi ® Double Cash Card – 18 month BT offer is another no-annual-fee credit card offering cash rewards.
+This card has an across-the-board 1 percent cash reward, and you can earn another 1 percent cash reward when you pay at least the minimum balance.

-If you are planning to do a balance transfer, the Citi ® Double Cash Card introductory 0% APR lasts for 18 months, six months longer than the Blue Cash Everyday® Card.
+If you are planning to do a balance transfer, the Citi ® Double Cash Card – 18 month BT offer's introductory 0 percent APR lasts for 18 months.

-Blue Cash Everyday® Card vs. Capital One® Quicksilver® Cash Rewards Credit Card
+Blue Cash Everyday® Card from American Express vs. Capital One® Quicksilver® Cash Rewards Credit Card

-The Capital One® Quicksilver® Cash Rewards Credit Card offers a no-annual-fee card with a chance to earn $100 in cash rewards by spending just $500 in the first 3 months.
-With this card, Capital One also offers an additional 1.5% cash back on every purchase, with no limit on how much you can earn.
+The Capital One® Quicksilver® Cash Rewards Credit Card offers a no-annual-fee card with a chance to earn $150 in cash rewards by spending just $500 in the first 3 months.
+With this card, Capital One also offers an additional 1.5 percent cash back on every purchase, with no limit on how much you can earn.